textpattern/textpattern.github.io/administration/write-panel.md

 ### Title

 This field is simply where you type the _title_ (for the most parts the main heading, but other heading systems are possible) of your article.
-You cannot use any formatting in this field (i.e. HTML or Textile, formatting will be added by an article form (see @@forms@@).
+You cannot use any formatting in this field (i.e. HTML or Textile, formatting will be added by an article form (see [Form templates](http://docs.textpattern.io/themes/form-templates-explained)).
 The Textpattern tag that is used to output the title of articles is:

 ~~~ html
 <txp:title />